dvquy13/recsys-mvp/README.md

 # Start services
 ## Common services
-- Run `make ml-platform-up` to start the supporting services
+- Run `make ml-platform-up && make ml-platform-logs` to start the supporting services
-- To check logs: `make ml-platform-logs`
+- Wait until you see "Booting worker with pid..." then you can Ctrl + C to exit the logs following process

 ## Airflow
 > [!WARNING] Local Docker Airflow requires some serious resources